 Sometimes when detectives can't get a confession they'll settle for a something else

 Laura Nirider and Steve Drizin explore the story of Emerson Stevens, a fisherman from Virginia’s Chesapeake Bay.
-When a young mother was found murdered, it seemed all the evidence pointed to Emerson, until the case fell apart.
-Emerson survived 31 years in prison with the help of an ally from across the bay.
+When a young mother was found murdered, it seemed all the evidence pointed to Emerson, until the case fell apart when a key witness was convicted of lying about the case and a forensic test technique was debunked and discredited.

 Learn more and get involved at https://www.wrongfulconvictionpodcast.com/false-confessions